-Safeguarding Statement for Children and Vulnerable Adults For the Parish of ’ Church, Haslingfield
+Safeguarding Statement for Children and Vulnerable Adults For the Parish of All Saints’ Church, Haslingfield

 The Parish of All Saints’, Haslingfield is committed to safeguarding all those who attend